MD Admissions: Graduate Applicants

 Every admission cycle, our MD program receives a considerable number of applications from graduate applicants.
 With an increasing number of submissions and following our recent changes to the application process, we would like to take the moment to share some helpful information to future applicants who fall in this category.

-What’s considered a graduate applicant?
+Who’s considered a graduate applicant?

 Great!
 I am a graduate applicant, how am I assessed?